sord-dev/goal-tracker-CRUD/README.md

 }
 ```

-5. Go back to the project, open your prefered console and type `npm run dev` and your project should run! c:
+5. Go back to the project, open your prefered console and type this in your console to run the development server.
+    ```bash
+    $ npm run dev
+    ```

+Your project should run now! c: